sorcerersr/rest-container-demo/java/README.md

 ## A note on image size

-The current image size is around 95.9 MB due to the additional layer for applying permissions to the javauser.
-As the jar-file is 17.7 MB this is added on top.
+The current image size is around 78.2 MB.
-When building the image with the squash option the resulting image size is reduced to 78.2 MB.

 | Component           | Size |